hshah19/blazar/doc/source/devref/development.guidelines.rst

 Documentation Guidelines
 ------------------------

-Currently Climate docs are partially written on `OpenStack wiki
+Currently Blazar docs are partially written on `OpenStack wiki
-<https://wiki.openstack.org/wiki/Climate>`_ pages, and partially using
+<https://wiki.openstack.org/wiki/Blazar>`_ pages, and partially using
 Sphinx / RST located in the main repo in *doc* directory.
 In future all of them will be moved to Sphinx / RST (now these docs cannot be published on readthedocs.org, because there is already existing *climate* project created on